-In 1996 Shin Egashira, artist, architect and Unit Master at the AA, held the first architectural summer workshop in Koshirakura village, Japan.
+In 1996 Shin Egashira held the first architectural summer workshop in Koshirakura village, Japan.
 This soon became an annual event in the local calendar and coincided with Koshirakura’s traditional Maple Cutting Festival.
-Participants were drawn from the AA and other schools around the world.
-The workshop used the facilities of the disused local elementary school, filling a void in the shrinking community with visiting architecture students.
-Egashira’s wish has been to contribute to changes in this community through the application of architectural knowledge and by making buildings as a continuous form of communication.
+Participants are drawn from the AA and other schools around the world -not only architectural.
+The workshop uses the facilities of the disused local elementary school, filling a void in the shrinking community with visiting students.
+Our wish has been to contribute to changes in this community through the application of architectural knowledge and by making buildings as a continuous form of communication.

-Intercultural exchange has been a significant part of the workshops, and it was important that participants be accepted as temporary residents rather than just visitors.
-To achieve this, students assumed some of the duties of residents, most significantly by taking part in the traditional autumn Maple Cutting Festival.
+The intercultural exchange has been a significant part of the workshops, and it is important that participants are accepted as temporary residents rather than just visitors.
+Students assume some of the duties of residents, most significantly by taking part in the traditional autumn Maple Cutting Festival /Momijihiki.
 The festival, which is particular to Koshirakura, begins with the selection and cutting of a sacred tree in the mountains and carried to the village for a night of singing and dancing.
 The following day the tree is carried and drugged from house to house to commemorate and celebrate significant events of the previous year, whether a birth or marriage, a special birthday, the extension of a house, or successes in business and studies.
-Inhabitants with special reason to offer thanks provide foods for all, endless toasting of sake, water throwing and singing lend the festival an additional intensity.
-The journey through the village include a stop at the former schoolhouse, where the workshop activities are based, to celebrate the increasing size of Maple tree every year.
+Inhabitants with a special reason to offer thanks provide foods for all, endless toasting of sake, water throwing and singing lend the festival an additional intensity.
+The journey through the village includes a stop at the former schoolhouse, where the workshop activities are based, to celebrate the increasing size of the Maple tree every year.